sanity-io/sanity/packages/@sanity/data-aspects/README.md

 ## HOWEVER

-We'll re-design how control of data presentation is handed over to a sanity studio maintainer.
+We'll re-design how control of data presentation is handed over to a Sanity Studio maintainer.
 Hang on for snake tornado.

 ## Usage